blackout-games/frontend-docs/manual/Rugby/visiting-mode.md

 - DisabledWhileVisiting
 - UninteractableWhileVisiting

-Within the Scene drag gameobjects that are to be disabled into DisabledWhileVisiting (including Screens), and drag Selectable components that should not be interactable in Visiting mode into UninteractableWhileVisiting.
+Within the Scene drag gameobjects that are to be disabled into `DisabledWhileVisiting` (including Screens), and drag Selectable components that should not be interactable in Visiting mode into UninteractableWhileVisiting.

-BlackoutScene.cs has a listener for the SceneChangedMessage that runs a virtual method called OnSceneChange.
+`BlackoutScene.cs` has a listener for the `SceneChangedMessage` that runs a virtual method called `OnSceneChange`.
-Within Scenes inheriting BlackoutSene.cs that are supporting visiting mode you will need to override this method and call the base, like the following:
+Within Scenes inheriting `BlackoutSene.cs` that are supporting visiting mode you will need to override this method and call the base, like the following:
 ```
 protected override void OnSceneChange(SceneChangedMessage msg)
 {